allink/allink-core-static/docs/templates/base.md

 # `base.html`

 Starting from the `allink-boilerplate-1.0`, the only template we have at the beginning is `base.html`.
-It extends the `base_root.html` template which should not be necessary to be overwritten on a project basis.
+It extends the `base_root.html` template (part of `allink-core`).

+It should not be necessary to overwrite `base_root.html` on a project basis.
+Normally it is enough the work with the `{% block %}`s provided.

+Every screen design has uniquie requirements.
+So there is no "one size fits all" documentation here.
+So I will stick to the basics.

 ## Adjust, but be careful

-The basic template contains CSS `classes` and `data-attributes` that go hand-in-hand with our [stylesheets](stylesheets/concept.md) and [javascript](javascript/usage.md) files.
-It is therefore wise to check out the [SCSS variables](stylesheets/variables.md).
+The basic template contains <strong>CSS classes</strong> and `data-attributes` that go hand-in-hand with our [stylesheets](../stylesheets/usage.md) and [javascript](../javascript/usage.md) files.
+It is therefore wise to check out the [SCSS variables](../stylesheets/variables.md).

-## Header
+## Header: `site-header`

 By adding the additional class `compact-mode-enabled` to our `site-header`, for example, we add the functionality that creates a smaller sized header when scrolling.
 This will trigger an additional class using javascript and resized the header and logo according to the CSS variables.